Top 14 Venture Capital Firms Revolutionizing Big Data

 14. Capital One Ventures

-Capital One Ventures is the corporate venture arm of Capital One, investing in startups that are building the future of data, technology, and financial services.
-They support companies across multiple stages, from seed and early rounds to later growth financing.
+Capital One Ventures is the strategic investment arm of Capital One, backing startups that are shaping the future of data, technology, and financial services.
+They invest across multiple stages, from seed rounds to late-stage growth.

-- Industries of focus: B2B, Big Data, Cloud Infrastructure, Enterprise, FinTech
+- Industries of focus: B2B, FinTech, Big Data, Cloud Infrastructure, Enterprise

 - Founded: 2014